tianyi-lab/Superfiltering/README.md

 ```json_data_path```: The targeted dataset in the Alpaca format. <br>
 ```json_save_path```: The data path to save the data with IFD scores. <br>

-Note: Step 1 and 2 can be merged directly for better convenience.
+Note: Steps 1 and 2 can be merged directly for better convenience.

 3. Select the data you wish.
 ```